How can we help you today?

 Why can I not own a domain forever?

-• Prevents domain hoarding.
-Domain flippers often hold onto domains to sell them at a profit.
+• Prevents domain hoarding: Domain flippers often hold onto domains to sell them at a profit.
 The lease limit prevents them from acquiring too many, giving everyone the opportunity to register their desired domain without paying inflated fees.

-• Maintains accurate WHOIS information.
-Regular renewals help keep domain records up-to-date.
+• Maintains accurate WHOIS information: Regular renewals help keep domain records up to date.

 How to secure long-term domain ownership